el-mike/restrict/README.md

 Restrict follows [semantic versioning](https://semver.org/), so any changes will be applied according to its principles.

 ## Concepts
-Restrict helps with building simple yet powerful access policies in declarative way.
+Restrict helps with building simple yet powerful access policies in a declarative way.
 In order to do that, we introduce following concepts:
 * **Subject** - an entity that wants to perform some actions.
-Needs to implement `Subject` interface and provide unique role name.
+Needs to implement `Subject` interface and provide a list of assigned roles.
 Subject is usually any kind of user or client in your domain.
-* **Resource** - an entity that is a target of the actions.
+* **Resource** - an entity that is a target of an action.
 Needs to implement `Resource` interface and provide unique resource name.
 Resource can be implemented by any entity or object in your domain.
 * **Action** - an arbitrary operation that can be performed on given Resource.
 * **Context** - a map of values containing any additional data needed to validate the access rights.
 * **Condition** - requirement that needs to be satisfied in order to grant the access.
-There are couple of built-in Conditions, but any custom Condition can be added, as long as it implements `Condition` interface.
+There are a couple of built-in Conditions, but any custom Condition can be added, as long as it implements `Condition` interface.
 Conditions are the way to express more granular control.

-Restrict uses those informations to determine whether an access can be granted.

 ## Basic usage
 ```go